launchflow/launchflow/docs/src/app/page.md

 Use the Python SDK to define your infrastructure in code, then run `lf deploy` to deploy everything to a dedicated VPC environment in your cloud account.

 LaunchFlow runs entirely on your local machine and everything is created in your own cloud account.
-Follow the [Get Started Guide](/docs/get-started) to launch an example API in minutes.

 ## Get Started